LidarDM: Generative LiDAR Simulation in a Generated World: INTRODUCTION

-Our experimental results demonstrate that individual frames generated by LidarDM exhibit \textit{realism} and \textit{diversity}, with performance that is on-par with state-of-the-art techniques in unconditional single-frame LiDAR point cloud generation.
-Moreover, we show that \method~can produce LiDAR videos that maintain \textit{temporal coherency}, outperforming a robust stable diffusion sensor generation baseline.
-To our knowledge, this is the \textbf{first LiDAR generative method} with this capability.
-We further demonstrate \method's \textit{conditional generation} by showing that the generated LiDAR matches well with ground-truth LiDAR on matching map conditions.
-Lastly, we illustrate that the data generated by \method~exhibit a \textit{minimal domain gap} when tested with perception modules trained on real data and can also be used to augment training data to significantly boost the performance of 3D detectors.
-This gives premise for using generative LiDAR models to create realistic and controllable simulations for training and testing driving models (Please refer to Sec.~\ref{sec:related_works} and Fig.~\ref{fig:apps} for detailed applications of \method).
+Our experimental results demonstrate that individual frames generated by LidarDM exhibit \textit{realism} and \textit{diversity}, with performance on-par with state-of-the-art techniques in unconditional single-frame LiDAR point cloud generation.
+Moreover, we show that LidarDM can produce \textit{temporally coherent} LiDAR videos, outperforming a robust stable diffusion baseline.
+We further demonstrate LidarDM's \textit{conditional generation} by showing that the generated LiDAR matches well with ground-truth LiDAR on matching map conditions for both geometry and intensity.
+Among generative LiDAR methods, LidarDM is the {first to support map-conditioned generation} and the {first to support sequence generation}.
+Lastly, we illustrate that the data generated by LidarDM exhibit a \textit{minimal domain gap} when tested with perception modules trained on real data and can also be used to augment training data to significantly improve 3D detectors and planners.
+This gives premise for using generative LiDAR models to create realistic and controllable simulations for training and testing driving models.
+For detailed applications of LidarDM, please refer to Sec.~\ref{sec:related_works} and Fig.~\ref{fig:apps}.